dylanljones/pyrekordbox/SQLCIPHER_WINDOWS.md

    Confirm the following path exists `../../VC/include/openssl/aes.h`

-5. **[Download](https://github.com/geekbrother/sqlcipher-amalgamation) or compile the SQLCipher 3 amalgamations**
+5. **Use included SQLCipher 3 amalgamations or [download](https://github.com/geekbrother/sqlcipher-amalgamation) / compile the SQLCipher 3 amalgamations**

-   To compile the amalgamations, follow [this](http://www.jerryrw.com/howtocompile.php) tutorial
+   The included SQLCipher 3 amalgamations can be found in the ``Libs/sqlcipher_amalagamations`` directory of the pyrekordbox package.
+To compile the amalgamations, follow [this](http://www.jerryrw.com/howtocompile.php) tutorial.

 6. **Clone [pysqlcipher3] into any directory**

    ````commandline
    git clone https://github.com/rigglemania/pysqlcipher3
    ````

 7. **Create directory ``...\pysqlcipher3\amalagamation``**